Overv/VulkanTutorial/00_Introduction.md

 these initial steps in Vulkan, but you'll see that each of the individual steps is easy to understand and does not feel redundant.
-It's also important to keep in mind that once you have that boring looking triangle, drawing fully textured 3D models does not take that much extra work and each individual step, and each step beyond that point is much more rewarding.
+It's also important to keep in mind that once you have that boring looking triangle, drawing fully textured 3D models does not take that much extra work, and each step beyond that point is much more rewarding.

 Ready to dive into the future of high performance graphics APIs?
 [Let's go!](!Overview)